unepwcmc/protectedplanet-api/web/views/documentation/protected_areas.md

 The accepted parameters are:

 ~~~
+is_green_list (Boolean)
+  If set to true, returns all green listed protected areas, paginated.
+  If set to false, returns all non-green listed protected areas, paginated.
+  By default, this is unset: both green listed and non-green listed protected areas are returned.

 marine (Boolean)
   If set to true, returns all marine protected areas, paginated.
   If set to false, returns all terrestrial protected areas, paginated.